Découvrir Varsovie (pl_01)

 Un train urbain qui circule sur des rails dans la rue.

-Statue des Guerres et de Sawa
+Statue des guerres et de Sawa

 Une statue représentant la légende de la ville sur les guerres et Sawa.